makerdao/mips/MIP102/MIP102c2-Subproposal-Template.md

 A MIP102c2 Subproposal must be _either_ 1) an Article 1 Edit _or_ a 2) General Edit.

-If you seek to amend Article 1 of a Scope Bounded Mutable Alignment Artifact, please indicate this in the Preamble.
-An MIP102c2 Article 1 edit cannot seek to amend any content except for Article 1.
+If your MIP102c2 Subproposal seeks to amend Article 1 of a Scope Bounded Mutable Alignment Artifact, it is considered an Article 1 edit and cannot seek to amend any content except for Article 1.

 If your MIP102c2 Subproposal does not seek to amend Article 1 of a Scope Bounded Mutable Alignment Artifact, it is considered a General Edit.
 An MIP102c2 General edit cannot modify Article 1 elements.